Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

-Reference~\cite{guerrero2020solving} presents a concrete quantum circuit for a specific instance.
-In fact, since the implementation of the clause $T_k(x)$ requires a high-level multi-qubit OR-controlled phase gate, this approach usually requires more auxiliary qubits.
-References~\cite{guerrero2020solving,donkers2022qpack} describe the decomposition of this gate in detail.
-Specifically, Figure 20 in Appendix E-C of Reference~\cite{donkers2022qpack} shows that a multi-qubit OR-controlled phase gate can be decomposed into two multi-controlled quantum OR gates and a controlled phase gate using one auxiliary qubit.
-Moreover, as illustrated in Figure 13 of Reference~\cite{guerrero2020solving}, an $n$-controlled quantum OR gate can be further decomposed into $2n-3$ quantum OR gates using $n-2$ auxiliary qubits, with each quantum OR gate implemented by a Toffoli gate and two CNOT gates.
-In the worst case, in addition to the one auxiliary qubit introduced previously, implementing the clause $T_k(x)$ corresponding to a vertex of degree $n-1$ requires $n-1$ additional auxiliary qubits.
-Together with the auxiliary qubit introduced previously for clauses $D_k(x)$ and $T_k(x)$, the total auxiliary qubit count reaches $n$.
+Appendix~\ref{secA} presents Guerrero's decomposition method for the multi-OR-controlled phase gate and single-controlled phase gate.
+According to this decomposition, implementing a multi-OR controlled phase gate generally requires extra auxiliary qubits.
+In the worst case, apart from the one auxiliary qubit introduced previously for the $D_k(x)$ and $T_k(x)$ clauses, implementing the $T_k(x)$ clause corresponding to a vertex of degree $n-1$ requires $n-1$ additional auxiliary qubits.
+In total, the number of auxiliary qubits can reach $n$.
 Consequently, the overall qubit requirement of Guerrero's QAOA is at most $2n$.